 The procedure for recognition and enforceability is initiated by an application to the competent Higher Regional Court.
 The formal requirements for the application under the ZPO are not as strict as those of Article IV(1) (a) and (b) as set out in the New York Convention.
-It is necessary that the original (or a certified copy) of the arbitral award is submitted to the Higher Regional Court; however, there is no obligation for a German translation to be attached.
+The original (or a certified copy) of the arbitral award must be submitted to the Higher Regional Court; however, there is no obligation for a German translation to be attached.
 Likewise, there is no requirement that the arbitration agreement has to be submitted.
 However, the court may order the submission of the arbitration agreement or a translation of the award.
-If the applicant seeks for a faster decision, attaching a translation when initiating the proceeding can shorten the proceedings.
+If the applicant seeks a faster decision, attaching a translation when initiating the proceeding can shorten the proceedings.

 The standard of review by the German courts is limited and is determined by Article 5 of the New York Convention.
-The courts neither review the substance of the foreign arbitral award nor the question of the enforceability of the decision.
+The courts neither review the substance of the foreign arbitral award nor question the decision's enforceability.

-If the application is admissible but there is a ground for refusal under Article 5 of the New York Convention or if any other prerequisite for recognition and enforcement is missing, the Higher Regional Court will declare the non-recognition of the award in Germany under Section 1061 (2) of the ZPO.
+If the application is admissible, but there is a ground for refusal under Article 5 of the New York Convention, or if any other prerequisite for recognition and enforcement is missing, the Higher Regional Court will declare the non-recognition of the award in Germany under Section 1061 (2) of the ZPO.